Family Medicine Obstetrics Eligibility

 - Verify staff privileges by means of an original signed letter from the administrator of each hospital, or facility, at which privileges are held confirming good standing at that facility.
 The letter(s) must be current, dated no more than one year prior to the date the application is received by ABPS.

-- Be board certified in Family Medicine by the ABMS, ABPS or AOA or be eligible to be certified by the College of Family Practice of Canada (CFPC), or the Royal College of Physicians and Surgeons (RCPSC).
+- Be board certified in Family Medicine by the American Board of Medical Specialties (ABMS), ABPS, or AOA or be eligible to be certified by the CFPC.
 Other Board Certifications may be considered on an individual basis.

-- In order to sit for the written exam, applicants must also be qualified under one (A or B) of the following:
+- Be qualified under one (A or B) of the following:

 - The applicant must be a family physician with care of obstetric patients on an ongoing basis for five (5) years.
 This care should include the practice of surgical obstetrics.
 Documentation of training in obstetrics should include a case log listing all obstetrical cases completed in the previous two years.
 Applicants should demonstrate that their volume of obstetrical medicine is sufficient to maintain competence.
 The Board may consider applications who have participated in GME programs which include high volume maternity care, including operative obstetrics.